tcphdr/peacekeeper/README.md

 ## README

 This project and it's respective components have reached their end-of-lifetime, upon retiring the project I decided to release the code on GitHub.
 There will be no further updates or contributions to this project.
 It will be placed into read-only mode.
-The concept is still valid, however this tool is over thirty years old and has more issues than features.
+The concept is still valid, however these tools are over thirty years old and has more issues than features.
 (While also being passed through hands like drugs at a party).
+There will be no included explanation on how to use these tools, that is for you to figure out, read the code.

 ## DISCLAIMER